jvaubourg/stoltenberg-speech-20110722/README.md

 We should help him to spread the word.

-Please, as much as possible, do not link this page or other one, but copy the video and the subtitle files on personal servers or/and various video platforms.
-The original video is currently too hard to find.
-We need to replicate it, for more availability, even when sources disappeared.
+Please, as much as possible, do not link this page, but copy the video and subtitle files on personal servers or/and various video platforms.
+The original video is currently too hard to find: we need to replicate it, for more availability, even when sources disappeared.

 If you speak a language not available in the subtitle files, feel free to propose your contribution.